-b.
-Basis for Approval of Proposed Interpretation
+a..
+Basis of Proposed Interpretation

-While this interpretation does not represent a new or modified Reliability c.
+While this interpretation does not represent a new or modified Reliability b.
 Reliability Standards Development Procedure and Interpretation

 Standard requirement, it does provide instruction with regard to the intent and, in some cases, application of the requirement that will guide compliance to it.
-In this regard,